vanHeemstraSystems/home-assistant-with-ubiquiti-unifi-network/300/100/README.md

 I agreed to creating Entities from the TP-Link Router.

-Next, I ticked the following check boxes on the IniFi Network options 1/3 dialogue window:
+Next, I ticked the following check boxes on the **UniFi Network options 1/3** dialogue window:

 Configure device tracking: